cisagov/XFD/playwright/README.md

 Once that is performed, run `source .env` to load the variables in your terminal instance.
 Optionally, you can include them in your `.bashrc` or `.zshrc` file to have them persist.

 Open up the file `2FA.png` on the team Sharepoint and scan the QR code into a mobile authenticator.
 This will load the 2FA tokens for all 4 service accounts.
 If this doesn't work, you can use the 2FA keys found in the `.env` and manually type them into an authenticator app like Google Authenticator.
+This may be necessary if you need to manually debug a test case.

-For the first time use, you will need to manually log in to each user account one time to set the row in the database, using username/password and the 2FA token.
-If your own developer account is a global administrator, you can then approve the 4 service account users and set them to their appropriate role.
-Or you can use your DBeaver database management tool and approve and set the user role type in the `Users` table.
+From the backend folder, after the `make syncdl` command has been run, download the file `test-users.json` from the Sharepoint site and use the command `make import-test-users FILE=../path/to/test_users.json`.
+This will populate the database with the test users so they may be used in the Playwright tests.

 After all 4 service accounts have been set up for the first time, you can then run Playwright via the `npx playwright test` command and it will perform the tests as expected.